 On the other hand, your face is not something you can fake or forge without drastic measures.
 By using biometric data as the standard for entrance, security is enhanced in an unparalleled way.
 That’s why even law enforcement like the United States Customs and Border Protection is rolling it out in many airports.

 While facial recognition may seem excessive for some events, it ensures that everyone in the event is who they say they are.
 Not only does this improve safety, but it gives invited guests greater peace of mind.
+Facial recognition may also keep virtual and hybrid events more secure by keeping out people who should not be in the meeting.

 Reducing Security Burdens on Event Staff